Public research university in Australia dramatically improves decision-making time after going paperless with Hyland's Alfresco platform.

 The first step was digitizing the content.
 Now, the university is focused on gaining insight into its content.
 For example, analyzing student records to better understand what factors drive student retention, as well as what information is relevant for statutory reporting.

 Though some aspects of the platform are currently available on tablets, moving forward, the school plans to leverage Alfresco’s mobile application to make it easier for users to access Alfresco remotely.

-“With the new adoptions of electronic workflows, and as we roll out new workflows to different business groups around the university, the ability to make approvals and assessments while on the road will be much better inside a mobile app specifically designed for the tablet or phone,” said Nguyen.
+“With the new adoptions of electronic workflows, and as we roll out new workflows to different business groups around the university, the ability to make approvals and assessments while on the road will be much better inside a mobile app specifically designed for the tablet or phone,” Nguyen said.

-Macquarie also plans to leverage Alfresco platform’s cloud-based infrastructure in the near future.
-As a Premier Services customer, Macquarie benefitted from the use of working with an Alfresco Technical Account Manager, and their internal administrators attended several training sessions to be able to quickly leverage the platform across the university’s many business units.
+Macquarie also plans to leverage Alfresco’s cloud-based infrastructure in the near future.
+As a Premier Services customer, Macquarie benefited from the use of working with an Alfresco Technical Account Manager, and their internal administrators attended several training sessions to be able to quickly leverage the platform across the university’s many business units.

-“I would highly recommend Alfresco platform consultancy services to any new customers based on the experience we’ve had,” said Nguyen.
+“I would highly recommend Alfresco platform consultancy services to any new customers based on the experience we’ve had,” Nguyen said.
 “Alfresco platform has been a very important system within the university.
 It’s hard to imagine that there’s any other product that can satisfy so many different use cases in a university environment, where you have many autonomous units, each with their own very specific requirements.”